msciotti/figma-bridge/README.md

 ## Figma Webhooks

 Figma's [Webhooks V2](https://www.figma.com/developers/api#webhooks_v2) are also currently in an open beta.
-That means how their API works could change, but as we all know in the world of tech, open beta basically means done.
+That means their API works could change, but as we all know in the world of tech, open beta basically means done.
 At least, that's what I tell my boss so I don't have to change code anymore.

 For this part, you'll need the help of the owner of your Figma team.
 I'm unsure if there are more granular permissions on teams that allow you to create webhooks, but let's bother our Owner to be safe.